WordPress/gutenberg/README.md

 ## Why

-One thing sets WordPress apart from other systems, is that it allows you to create as rich a post layout as you can imagine.
-But only if you know HTML & CSS and building your own custom theme.
-By thinking of the editor as a tool to let you write rich posts, and in a few clicks create gorgeous playful layouts, hopefully we can make people start to _love_ WordPress, as opposed to pick it because it's what everyone else uses to blog.
+One thing that sets WordPress apart from other systems is that it allows you to create as rich a post layout as you can imagine.
+But only if you know HTML & CSS and build your own custom theme.
+By thinking of the editor as a tool to let you write rich posts, and in a few clicks create beautiful layouts, hopefully we can make people start to _love_ WordPress, as opposed to pick it because it's what everyone else uses to blog.

 ## Ingredients